Why map styling & Map IDs

 Step 3: Use the Map ID in Omnium Maps

-- Open the Omnium Maps app in your Shopify admin and head to the map settings.
+- Open the Omnium Maps app in your Shopify admin, open the map editor, and go to the "Map settings" tab.

-- Paste the Map ID value into the Map ID field, making sure there are no extra spaces.
+- Paste the Map ID value into the Google Maps Map ID field, making sure there are no extra spaces.

 - Save your settings, then refresh your storefront to confirm the custom styling is active.

-Name the Map ID after the store or page it powers so it’s easy to find later.
-If you ever want to return to the default Google look, clear the field and save again.
+Name each Map ID after the page it powers so it's easy to find later.
+The Map ID field is optional.
+If you leave it empty, the map renders with the default Google Maps appearance.
+To remove custom styling, clear the field and save again.